westlab/Plugfest-2020/README.md

 Check the operation of paho-mqtt.

-#### Installing Bluetooth connection
+#### Installing Bluetooth to Raspberry-Pi

+The bluetooth instration for ALPS MODULE is for Bluetooth Low Energy.
+This is simple protocol and pairing is not needed.
+To communicate between sensor node and processing/combining node, it needs general Bluetooth connection modules.

-- Two raspberry-pi are required to check the connectivity.
+- Two raspberry-pi for sensor node and processing node are required to check the connectivity.
 - This model supports multiple clients.
-Here, we use three raspberry-pi to check the operation.
+Here, we use three raspberry-pi as sensor nodes to check the operation.

 - Preparation